Biplane fighter aces

 In the meantime, Chiarini’s formation was down to 4000 meters when they spotted a formation of a reported eight Gladiators that looked as they were trying to attack Revetria’s formation.
 Chiarini immediately attacked with height advantage and surprised the Gladiator.
 The first pass only managed to break the Gladiator formation without causing losses and then a long dogfight started (Chiarini recorded that it lasted for 25 minutes) after which six British Gladiators were claimed shot down in flames, all shared by the six pilots of the Italian formation; Tenente Chiarini, Sottotenente Gilberto Cerofolini, Sottotenente Giuseppe Bottà, Sottotenente Giuseppe Timolina, Sergente Nino Campanini and Sergente Francesco Nanin.
 A seventh Gladiator was claimed as seriously damaged and was last seen flying low towards Matruh smoking and without taking evasive actions being claimed as a shared probable and the last Gladiator was also claimed as a shared probable.
 It was reported that all the victories were confirmed by the Libyan land forces (Chiarini also reported that the wreck of one of the Gladiators was noted on the ground by his pilots).
 The six Italian fighters came back almost without fuel left, they had used 1595 rounds 12,7 calibre and 2330 round 7,7 calibre ammunitions.
 Only four of them were slightly damaged.
 The heaviest damage was suffered by Timolina’s aircraft, which landed at an advanced airbase (probably Sollum) and was flown back to base the day after.
 His aircraft was still not operational at the beginning of Operation ”Compass” much more because of the inadequacy of the Italian repair organisation than because of the damage actually suffered.

-It seems that the “eight Gladiators” were in fact a formation of four Gladiators from 3 RAAF Squadron.
+It seems that the ”eight Gladiators” were in fact a formation of four Gladiators from 3 RAAF Squadron.
 Flight Lieutenant Pelly (N5753), had been ordered to undertake a reconnaissance over enemy positions in the Sofafi-Rabia-Bir Enba areas.
 Squadron Leader Peter Ronald Heath (N5750), and Flying Officers Alan Rawlinson (L9044) and Alan Boyd (N5752) provided his escort.
 The aircraft took off from Gerawla at 13:40.
-Flying at about 5,500 feet and with Pelly some 200 yards in front the escort, they headed for their objective.
-After about half an hour and about seven miles east of Rabia, 18 CR.42s were spotted below strafing British troops.
-In accordance to orders, the reconnaissance flight turned around and headed for home.
+Flying at about 1,700 meters and with Pelly some 180 meters in front the escort, they headed for their objective.
+After about half an hour and about eleven kilometres east of Rabia, 18 CR.42s were spotted below strafing British troops.
+In accordance with orders, the reconnaissance flight turned around and headed for home.
 They had barely turned around when they were attacked by the CR.42s.
 Pelly out in the lead found himself at the centre of attention from nine Fiats.
 His escort were likewise engaged with a similar number.

 During this combat was 26-year-old Squadron Leader Heath (RAAF no. 87) shot down in flames and killed.
 He was later buried beside his aircraft.